 Last reviewed:April 2019

 - The challenge of morphology

 - Additional Reading

-Robots in the form of, or with features similar to, human beings.
+A robot in the form of, or with features similar to, a human being.
 Biped (two-legged) walking is a characteristic of humans; however, even without biped walking, robots that have either an upper body or a face that is similar to that of a human are generally referred to as humanoid robots.
 In this article, the history of humanoid robots, their significance, and some technical problems common to such robots are introduced.
 See also: Robotics

 The content above is only an excerpt.